 Sorting Through Complications and Confusion

 Childbirth is an incredible experience, but unfortunately, it is also very unpredictable.
 Vaginal birth injuries can certainly occur as a result of the natural birth process and may be unavoidable.
-Unfortunately, there are also many cases where these injuries are caused by the negligence of a healthcare provider who fails to recognize or act on a complicated childbirth situation.
+Unfortunately, there are also many cases where these injuries are caused by doctor negligence when he or she fails to recognize or act on a complicated childbirth situation.

-If you have questions about birth injuries, medical malpractice, or medical device lawsuits, contact Brown & Brothers.
-Fill out our online form to speak with one of our skilled medical malpractice and birth injury attorneys.
+If you have questions about birth injuries, medical malpractice, or medical device lawsuits, contact Birth Injury Guide.
+Fill out our online form to speak with one of our skilled birth injury attorneys.